imaarthi/a-b-testing/README_windows.md

   Creating app... done, ⬢ <randomappname>
   https://<randomappname>.herokuapp.com/ | https://git.heroku.com/<randomappname>.git

+8.  git commit -am "<Commit message>"

-8. git push heroku master
+9.   git push heroku master
   For the first time, it might take some time.
 Subsequent runs would be little faster.
   At the very end, it would output a heroku app link, which can be opened in a browser.